 FMCSA New-Registration Radar: Pre-Authority Carrier Alerts

-Watch your state(s), carrier operation type and fleet-size band for newly-registered FMCSA carriers: each new census registration arrives once as a deduped, contact-ready BD row (legal name, phone, email, address, fleet size).
+Watch your state(s), carrier operation type and fleet-size band for newly-registered FMCSA carriers: each new census registration arrives once as a deduped, contact-ready lead row (legal name, phone, email, address, fleet size).
 Detects new registrations (pre-authority), not authority activation.

 Pricing